PhaniKumarAdiraju/CourseWork_CognitiveComputing/Options Trader/README.md

 # Options Trader

-I will apply the A-priori algorithm on the spreadsheet data from CC2 to identify the critical factors affecting the "profit" from your option strategy.
+I applied the A-priori algorithm on the spreadsheet data from CC2 to identify the critical factors affecting the "profit" from your option strategy.

 I modified the A-priori program that was developed in CP1 to work as follows.